quzeem91/Kiva-Loan-Part-1-Database-Set-Up-Normalization/README.md

 ### Step 3: Import Data
 1. Execute the `data_import.sql` script to load data into the tables.

+   Check this guide on how to import large data into MySQL with no data lost or compromised: [Here](https://medium.com/@olamidequzeem91/import-600k-excel-rows-to-mysql-no-data-compromised-in-under-a-minute-with-zero-data-loss-12bf32cc2540)

 ### Step 4: Normalize Tables
 1. Execute the `normalization.sql` script to normalize the tables and define relationships.